falcosecurity/test-infra/config/distribution/README.md

-# Falco artifacts on S3
+# Falco distribution artifacts

-This repo contains an infrastructure implementation to host Falco distribution artifacts on Amazon S3.
+This repo contains an infrastructure implementation to host Falco official support and incubating projects distribution artifacts.

-Proposal related to this document [here](https://github.com/falcosecurity/falco/blob/master/proposals/20201025-drivers-storage-s3.md).
+Read more [here](https://github.com/falcosecurity/evolution#adoption-model) about the Falco projects adoption model.

+The Artifacts Scope follows [this proposal](https://github.com/falcosecurity/falco/blob/master/proposals/20200506-artifacts-scope-part-2.md).

+Instead, you can find [here](https://github.com/falcosecurity/falco/blob/master/proposals/20201025-drivers-storage-s3.md) the proposal document related to the specific storage for the Falco Drivers artifacts.

+## Usage

+### Requirements

 After installing the AWS CLI.
 Configure it to use your credentials.